myriadrf/LMS7002M-driver/README.md

 the caller provides the driver instance with SPI access callback functions.
 These functions implement the hardware-dependent SPI register access routines.

+## Using LMS7002M API

+The C sources in the src/ directory can be compiled into any C or C++ project.
+As an alternative, the CMake build exists in the root directory to build a LMS7002M static library and to install header files.
+A client project can link against this library in standard fashion.

 ## Licensing information

 Use, modification and distribution is subject to the Apache License